Rishabh-Tamrakar/Jenkins-Configuration-as-Code-jcasc/README.md

 ## Jenkins Configuration as code (jcasc)

+Full explanation how to do work on JCASC Plugin [link](https://github.com/jenkinsci/configuration-as-code-plugin)

 <img src="https://github.com/Rishabh-Tamrakar/Jenkins-Configuration-as-Code-jcasc/blob/master/jcasc.JPG" align="right" height="100" width="100">

 In this we are going to configure jenkins with code